-Find out about the current and proposed Public Space Protection Orders (PSPOs) in place in the borough
+Find out about the public space protection orders in place in the borough.

-A consultation opened on Friday, 1 February 2019, to get people's views on a proposed Public Space Protection Order (PSPO) to restrict inappropriate and inconsiderate vehicle use causing vehicle-related anti-social behaviour.
+There is a Public Space Protection Order (PSPO) to restrict inappropriate and inconsiderate vehicle use causing vehicle-related anti-social behaviour.

 Restrictions within the order include: